netsampler/goflow2/docs/performance.md

 Each socket will put the packet in a queue to be decoded.

 The number of `workers` should ideally match the number of CPUs available.
+By default, the number is set to twice the amount of open sockets.

 `Blocking` mode forces GoFlow2 to operate in real-time instead of buffered.
 A packet is only decoded if a worker is available and storage depends on the kernel UDP buffer.